Could Testing Breath for Cannabis Help Avoid a Catastrophic Safety Accident?

 QUESTIONING – “Preserving the integrity of decision-making” while avoiding bias.4

-The new automated breath technology found in cannabis breathalyzers like the HOUND® MARIJUANA BREATHALYZER provides employers with objective data on location about recent cannabis use.
+The new automated breath technology found in cannabis breathalyzers like the HOUND® CANNABIS BREATHALYZER provides employers with objective data on location about recent cannabis use.
 The Hound® solution provides instrument-read results of breath samples, eliminating the potential for bias because the results do not need to be interpreted by the test administrator.
 Results are processed and analyzed with the press of a button.

 Objective, on-location results from a cannabis breathalyzer also help employers address employee concerns about the limitations of traditional cannabis tests (oral fluid, hair, urine).
 These categories of cannabis testing have long detection windows that may result in situations where bias can be prevalent.
 For example, a shift worker who tests positive on a urine test may share with a manager that she used legal cannabis at a family BBQ over the weekend, but absolutely did not use during work hours.
 In this scenario, the manager may be influenced by biases that impact whether the manager believes the shift worker’s explanation.
 Utilizing breath testing for recent use provides objective data about whether an employee used during work hours – corroborating the shift worker’s statement.
 Ultimately, testing for very recent cannabis use avoids the issue of what employees do on their personal time because breath testing for cannabis does not test for past use.